Research Areas

 Biofabrication and Tissue Engineering

-We utilize advanced biomaterial fabrication approaches including 3D printing to generate biocompatible materials that can used to facilitate drug delivery and as scaffolds for tissue engineering.
-We utilize many polymers both natural and synthetic that are functionalized with additional chemistries that influence additional interactions with local environments and drug behavior.
-Our goal is to leverage our fabrication technologies to better control and probe cellular environments, furthering our understanding of processes such as appendage development and wound healing.
+We study biofabrication approaches including 3D printing to generate biocompatible materials that can used to facilitate drug delivery and as scaffolds for tissue engineering.
+We utilize natural and synthetic polymers that are functionalized with chemistries that influence additional interactions with local environments and drug behavior.
+Our goal is to leverage our technologies to better control and probe cellular environments, furthering our understanding of processes such as appendage development and wound healing.

 -